marcellodesales/github-enterprise-prereceive-hook-base-docker/README.md

 7966ae3a6b83        springboot-config-verification   "/usr/sbin/sshd -D"   7 seconds ago       Up 6 seconds        0.0.0.0:52311->22/tcp   ecstatic_panini
 ```

-Before you can push to the server, copy the ssh keys locally.
+Before you can push to the server, copy the ssh keys from the Git server locally so you can connect to it.

 ```
-$ docker cp data:/home/git/.ssh/id_rsa .
+$ docker cp data:/home/git/.ssh/id_rsa id_rsa_from_container
 ```

+* Make sure to remember that commands that needs to connect to the Git server requires the relative or full path to `id_rsa_from_container`.

+## Subsequent Work

 And finally, you can quickly iterate and test your verification script using the following: